Terri Schiavo case: Schiavo end-of-life wishes

-Given the lack of a living will, a trial was held before Pinellas County Judge George Greer during the week of January 24, 2000, to determine what Terri Schiavo's wishes would have been regarding life-prolonging procedures.
+Given the lack of a living will, a trial was held before Pinellas County Judge George Greer during the week of January 24, 2000, to determine what Schiavo's wishes would have been regarding life-prolonging procedures.
 Michael Schiavo was represented by attorney George Felos, who had won a landmark right-to-die case before the Florida Supreme Court in 1990.

-The trial included testimony from eighteen witnesses regarding her medical condition and her end-of-life wishes.
+The trial included testimony from 18 witnesses regarding her medical condition and her end-of-life wishes.
 Michael Schiavo claimed that his wife would not want to be kept on a machine where her chance for recovery was minuscule.
 According to Abstract Appeal Trial Order, her parents "claimed that Terri was a devout Roman Catholic who would not wish to violate the Church's teachings on euthanasia by refusing nutrition and hydration."
 Judge Greer issued his order granting the petition for authorization to discontinue artificial life support for Terri Schiavo in February 2000.
 In this decision, the court found that Terri Schiavo was in a persistent vegetative state and that she had made reliable oral declarations that she would have wanted the feeding tube removed.
 This decision was upheld by the Florida Second District Court of Appeal (2nd DCA) and came to be known by the court as Schiavo I in its later rulings.

 Oral feeding and the second guardianship challenge

 In March 2000, the Schindlers filed a motion to permit assisted feeding of Terri, which is not considered a life-prolonging procedure under Florida law.
 Since clinical records indicated that Terri Schiavo was not responsive to swallowing tests and required a feeding tube, Judge Greer ruled that she was not capable of orally ingesting sufficient nutrition and hydration to sustain life, and denied the request.
 The Medical Examiner in his postmortem report was more definitive and reaffirmed that Schiavo could not have swallowed.

 In 2000, the Schindlers again challenged Michael Schiavo's guardianship.
 The Schindlers suggested that he was wasting the assets within the guardianship account by transferring Terri Schiavo to a Pinellas Park, Florida, hospice "after it was clear that she was not 'terminal' within Medicare guidelines" for hospices.
 By this time, while still legally married to Terri Schiavo, Michael Schiavo was in a relationship with Jodi Centonze, and had fathered their first child.
 He said he chose not to divorce his wife and relinquish guardianship because he wanted to ensure her final wishes (not to be kept alive in a PVS) were carried out.
-The court denied the motion to remove the guardian, allowing that the evidence was not sufficient and in some instances, not relevant.
+The court denied the motion to remove the guardian, allowing that the evidence was not sufficient and, in some instances, not relevant.
 It set April 24, 2001, as the date on which the tube was to be removed.